hanmajid/react-big-form/README.md

 ## Usage

-The default usage of `react-big-app` uses `yup` as form validator.
+The default usage of `react-big-form` uses `yup` as form validator.
 Make sure to install `yup` in your project:

 ```
 $ npm i yup